• Skip to primary navigation

 Jump to Recipe

 The best double chocolate chip cookie recipe ever!
 These chocolate cookies have soft centers, chewy edges and are irresistibly chocolatey.
-They come together in 5 minutes and require only 30 minutes of chilling time!
+They are easy to make in 5 minutes, and chilling is optional!

 Front view of a double chocolate cookie with a bite taken out of it

 These chocolate cookies are adapted from our famous chocolate chip cookie recipe (with thousands of 5-star reviews).
-I replaced some of the flour with cocoa powder, added some chopped chocolate on top and presto, I created a fudgy chocolate cookie that is just as good (or dare I say better) than our beloved classic chocolate chip cookies.
+All I had to do was swap out some of the flour with cocoa powder, add some chopped chocolate on top and presto – you now have a fudgy chocolate cookies recipe that is just as good (or dare I say better) than our beloved classic chocolate chip cookies.

 overhead view of a double chocolate cookie